 Some people recommend using diuretics such as cranberry juice to make you pee more frequently, but you need to be careful with cranberry juice as it can turn your urine pink, so it’s not recommended to consume it on the day of your urine test.

 Working out is also recommended as sweating stimulates the fat cells to start releasing trapped THC metabolites faster.
-Doing cardio exercises or even going to the sauna to sweat it out are both thought to help with faster elimination of THC.
+Doing cardio exercises or even going to the sauna to sweat it out are both thought to help with the faster elimination of THC.
 However, please note that as exercise increases the rate at which THC is released, so you’d have to stop exercising at least 24 hours prior to the drug test.

 Enter Detox Products